The DNA of nuclear models: How AI predicts nuclear masses: Improving on Basic Local Jaffe Corrections

 where $\mathbf{1}$ is an indicator function that excludes the target nucleus from the sum (since its \eb value cannot be used in its own prediction), and of course, also excludes all unobserved nuclei.
 This approach allows us to simultaneously correct the neutronic (protonic) component for isotopic (isotonic) neighbors while using them to obtain the protonic (neutronic) correction.
 Note that as in the basic local Jaffe corrections described previously, we find a small improvement by excluding neighbors on the opposite side of the $Z=N$ line.

-Applying this proceduce---except for nuclei on or within one unit from the $Z=N$ line, and nuclei with less than 9 measured neighbors, where we instead apply the basic Jaffe procedure from the previous section---to the WS4 predictions reduces the RMS down to 120~keV.
+Applying this procedure---except for $Z=N$ odd-odd nuclei, and nuclei with less than 7 total and 3 isoto(p,n)ic measured neighbors (of the 24 possible), where we instead apply the basic Jaffe procedure from the previous section---to the WS4 predictions reduces the RMS down to 115~keV.
+The residuals are shown in Fig.~\ref{fig:res-ws4-cor}.
 We are unaware of any unbiased RMS values that are this low, including from advanced AI models.
 (Note that some AI works include training-data nuclei in their RMS numbers, which can be highly biased.)
-If we instead apply this to our base model, the RMS is 144~keV, which given this model has no physics micro-corrections is an incredible result.
-The residuals for both WS4 and our simple symbolic model with these local Jaffe corrections applied are shown in Fig.~\ref{fig:res-symbolic-best}.

-In principle, it may be possible to do even better by considering a wider range of neighboring nuclei and allowing some form of variation to the energy-level corrections.
-However, we note that this RMS is getting close to the value to which the GK relations themselves actually hold.
-For example, considering only nuclei that have all nearest and next-to-nearest neighbors observed, the local Jaffe procedure here applied to the WS4 model gives an RMS of 78~keV, whereas the GK procedure itself, using a mean of all 12 GK-type predictions for each nucleus~\cite{Barea:2008zz}, has an RMS of 86~keV on these same nuclei.
-The real advantage of our procedure over using the GK relations directly is that local Jaffe corrections also work well when most of the neighboring nuclei are not measured.
+Table~\ref{tab:localjafferms} shows how our procedure compares with using the GK relations directly to correct WS4.
+For nuclei that have nearly all nearest and next-to-nearest neighbors observed, the local Jaffe procedure is similar to GK using a mean of all 12 GK-type predictions for each nucleus~\cite{Barea:2008zz}.
+The real advantage of our procedure over using the GK relations directly is that local Jaffe corrections also work well when most of the neighboring nuclei are not measured, which is the most interesting region.
 As noted in the Letter, scientifically what is desired is not higher-precision predictions of nuclei surrounded by well-measured neighbors, but trustworthy ways of extrapolating corrections away from the stable region.
 The local Jaffe approach provides an interpretable method for deriving such corrections.